Wall Street reels, then recovers after invasion of Ukraine

-NEW YORK (AP) — Markets shuddered Thursday and then swung wildly after Russia’s invasion of Ukraine threatened to push the high inflation squeezing the global economy even higher.
+NEW YORK (AP) — Markets swung wildly Thursday as the world reacted to Russia's invasion of Ukraine.
+Stocks in Europe fell sharply, while stocks in the U.S. recovered from early losses after President Joe Biden stopped short of implementing the steepest possible sanctions against Russia.

-Initially, stocks tumbled as prices surged for oil, wheat and other commodities on worries the conflict would disrupt global supplies.
-But the moves moderated as the day progressed, particularly after President Joe Biden said he wanted to limit the economic pain for Americans and announced new sanctions that fell short of what some had suggested.

-On Wall Street, the S&P 500 tumbled 2.6% at the start of trading before erasing the drop and flipping to a gain of 1.5%.
-The heaviest losses hit stocks in Europe, after officials called Russia’s nearby moves a “brutal act of war,” with the German DAX down 4%.
+The S&P 500 rallied 1.5% after erasing an early 2.6% loss, while the Nasdaq staged an even bigger comeback to end with a gain of more than 3%.
+The heaviest losses hit stocks in Europe, where officials called Russia’s actions a “brutal act of war,” with the German DAX down 4%.

-Beyond its tragic human toll, the conflict looked set to send prices even higher at gasoline pumps and grocery stores around the world.
+Beyond its tragic human toll, the conflict looked set to send prices even higher at gasoline pumps and grocery stores around the world as prices for oil, wheat and corn soared.
 Russia and Ukraine are major producers not only of energy but also grains and various other commodities.

 Afterward, the price of U.S. oil settled at $92.81, up 71 cents for the day, well below the $100.54 it had touched earlier in the day.